arun477/mcts/readme.md

 python main.py
 ```

 The game will open in a Pygame window.
 The human player is 'O', and the Monte Carlo Tree Search is 'X'.
-Click on an empty cell to make your move.
+Enter your move in the terminal.
 The Monte Carlo Tree Search will automatically make its move after you.

 ## Files